 4. Palaces and Islamic art in Sanaa

-Sanaa is the capital and largest city of the country.
-It is worth travelling to the city due to its beautiful Islamic architecture and old palaces.
-The old part of the city was acknowledged as a world heritage.
-Ghumdan Palace, Great Mosque, and Samsara are considered as the main attractions of the city.
+Sanaa is the capital and largest city in the country.
+It is worth traveling to the city due to its beautiful Islamic architecture and old palaces.
+The old part of the city was acknowledged as a World Heritage.
+Ghumdan Palace, Great Mosque, and Samsarat Al Mansurah are considered the main attractions of the city.
 The history of the Great Mosque dates back to the times of the Islamic prophet.
 In the charming Salt Market of Sanaa, tourists can buy salt, goods, and other local products.